 1. Choose Your DAW

-FL Studio is a great choice for beginners, as everything is laid out in front of you and ready to use.
+FL Studio is an excellent choice for beginners, as everything is laid out in front of you and ready to use.
 Ableton is often described as the best fit for producers with an affinity for electronic music production.
 Finally, Logic Pro X is the go-to DAW for Mac users, designed exclusively for Mac devices.

-Before we will dive into details, consider checking the in-depth article – FL Studio vs. Ableton vs. Logic vs. Cubase vs. Pro Tools.
+Before diving into details, consider checking the in-depth article – FL Studio vs. Ableton vs. Logic vs. Cubase vs. Pro Tools.

-With a slick user interface, fantastic MIDI capabilities, and functionality to make a live musician’s job easier – this DAW is a modern producer’s favorite weapon.
+This DAW is a modern producer’s favorite weapon with a slick user interface, excellent MIDI capabilities, and functionality to make a live musician’s job easier.

-- Superb Warping tool – Ableton’s selling point and its biggest advantage over any other DAW is its very efficient time-warping tool.
-Other DAW’s do have time-warping; however, none of them can match up to how easy and how fast it is done on using Ableton’s Warping tool.
+- Superb Warping tool – Ableton’s selling point and its most significant advantage over any other DAW is its very efficient time-warping tool.
+Other DAW’s do have time-warping; however, none of them can match how easy and how fast it is done on using Ableton’s Warping tool.
 I often find myself switching from FL Studio to Ableton when sampling due to this fantastic warping functionality.

 - CPU Friendly plugins – Built-in plugins that come with Ableton are well known to be up to par with expensive plugins and effects.
 In addition to that, they are engineered to save a lot of CPU power and have faster load up and export times.
 I have personally tested Ableton’s plugins myself and was impressed with them.